Wistaria-Trading/solaux/README.md

 * *METRIC_KEY* - api key for posting to the solaux account in metric.im
 * *METRIC_URL* - defaults to metric.im.
 This can be customized for a standalone server installation
 * *LOCATION* - location address for the installation.
 When a client configuration console is introduced this should be an id with the actual location stored in the database.

+This release contains the linux version of MQTT-Explorer.
+This is a tool that helps monitor and visualize traffic from the MQTT devices on the local network.
+It's used for development and will not be part of the production release.